Early Pots and Containers

 Pots by the Gum Tree

 Recently the original variegated Cordyline died - from lack of water and over-abundance of caterpillars, not doubt!
 Its replacement is now firmly installed - so far so good!
-There are also Sempervivums, Heucheras in blue pots and clean green flaxes underneath.
+There are also Sempervivums, Heucheras in blue pots and clean green Phormiums underneath.

-Watering the pots throughout the hot summer is a chore.
+Watering the pots throughout the hot summer is always a chore.
 I've tried painting the insides with clay, and adding water retentive products to the potting mix, but the watering still has to be done.
 Some days when the dry nor-west winds blow I water at least twice - in theory, anyway!

 The pots themselves are definitely not artistic.
 There are all sorts of terracotta pots, and others which are glazed and plainly coloured - nothing tiled, hand-painted or even remotely trendy.
 I also have subtly coloured plastic buckets with holes drilled in the bottoms which make good temporary homes for plants on the move.
 Often one of these joins a pot collection, looks good, and stays for a season.